-After giving birth to her daughter Ella, Amy imagined what her future would hold beyond the walls of her hospital room.
-The only thing that the young mother was certain of is that she wanted to be the best parent that she could be, and that her love for Ella knew no bounds.
+After giving birth to her daughter Ella, Amy didn’t know what their future would hold beyond the walls of her hospital room.
+The only thing she was certain of is that she wanted to be the best parent that she could be, and that her love for Ella knew no bounds.

-Hospital staff introduced Amy to Southwest Human Development’s Healthy Families, hoping that the program would help ease her transition into parenthood.
-When Amy met her Family Support Specialist, an incredible bond was formed.
+Hospital staff introduced Amy to Southwest Human Development’s Healthy Families, confident that the program could help her begin the journey into parenthood.
+When Amy met her family support specialist, an incredible bond was formed.

 As a new mom, Amy worried about whether her daughter was developing as she should, and if she was helping set Ella on a path to success.
 “She would assure me that Ella was hitting her milestones, talk to me about parenting techniques and give me confidence that I was doing things correctly.”

-“At a time in my life when I didn’t have much support, my Family Support Specialist made a huge impact in my life.”
-Said Amy.
+“At a time in my life when I didn’t have much support, my family support specialist made a huge impact on me as a parent,” said Amy.

-The kind words that Amy received were more than positive, they were life changing.
+These words were more than kind advice to Amy.
+They were life changing.

-Upon gaining newfound confidence from working with the program, the young mother decided to focus her energy on building a positive future for herself and Ella by enrolling in nursing school.
+After gaining newfound confidence from working with the program Amy decided to focus her energy on building a positive future for herself and Ella by enrolling in nursing school.
 While also working full-time, Amy eventually earning her bachelor’s degree in nursing.
 Upon graduation, degree in hand, Amy and Ella set forth to begin a new adventure.
 They moved to Virginia, where Amy balanced the roles of motherhood and realizing her dream of becoming a nurse.

 After working as both a pediatric and radiation oncology nurse, and later building out new programs at several hospitals, word of Amy’s tremendous talent made it back to Arizona.
 The Arizona Mayo Clinic recruited her for a pediatric radiation oncology coordinator position, and excited by the idea of returning home to Arizona, Amy accepted the position.
-Still inspired by her Family Support Specialist’s words years ago, she took her career one step further and also applied to ASU’s doctorate in pediatric nurse partitioning program.
+Still inspired by her family support specialist’s words years ago, she took her career one step further and also applied to ASU’s doctor of nursing program.
 Amy became one of eight students accepted into the prestigious program, and her goal is to open her own practice one day.

 And Ella?
 The now 12-year-old is doing great.
 Amy’s ambitious approach to life was definitely inherited by her daughter.
 Ella dedicates her time to being a well-rounded scholar and athlete and stays busy with a number of activities like art, volleyball and Crossfit.